haade-administrator/haade.fr/_posts/en/2020-02-10-zigbee-comprendre-le-protocole-et-le-maillage.md

 2nd case: you have an existing installation with router modules installed and end modules grafted onto the coordinator instead of a router

 - Switch to inclusion mode and pair the router module again even if it is already recognized by zigbee2mqtt.
-- Then near this router include/re-include the end modules refresh your Network Card (personally I use [zigbee2mqtt networkmap card](https://github.com/azuwis/zigbee2mqtt-networkmap){:target=" _blank"} ).
+- Then near this router include/re-include the end modules refresh your Network Card (personally I use [zigbee2mqtt networkmap card](https://github.com/azuwis/zigbee2mqtt-networkmap){: target=" _blank"} ).
 - Normally you will see the logic module unhook from the coordinator to be grafted onto the router. **ps:** if it is an existing installation and you want to pair a door opening module, like the xiaomi.
 No need to take it off if a router or the coordinator is close enough then a simple inclusion will be enough to inject the module into the network.

 ## Remove a module from the zigbee network